kennycason/struktural/README.md

-# Structural
+# Struktural

 ## What
-Structural is a suite of tools written in Kotlin designed to make testing of APIs easier in Java/Kotlin.
+Struktural is a suite of tools written in Kotlin designed to make testing of APIs easier in Java/Kotlin.

-Structural is designed to give flexible control over the level of desired testing.
+Struktural is designed to give flexible control over the level of desired testing.

 | Features               | Description                                                      |
 | ---------------------- | ---------------------------------------------------------------- |